pyrmont/paperover/README.md

 * description; and
 * date and time saved to Instapaper.

-In addition, Paperover allows the user to set for each export whether the links to be exported should be considered public or private and whether they should be marked read or unread.
+In addition, Paperover allows the user to set for each export whether the links to be exported should be considered public or private, whether they should be marked read or unread and a set of comma-separated tags to be associated with each link.

 Paperover works by: